CIT2318/mvc-with-functions/README.md

 #MVC with Functions

 * You should have a films table in your database already from term 1.
-If you don't, import films.sql and check this has worked.
+If you don't, import films.sql into phpmyadmin and check this has worked.
+* Change the connection settings in list.php so that it works with your database.

-* Put the entire website from the repository on a server and check it works.
-A user should be able to view a list of films, view details for a film, insert new films and delete films.
-We have looked at all this code previously.
+* Put the  website from the repository on a server and check list.php works.
+A user should be able to view a list of all films from the database.

-* Try and re-structure this website so that it uses an MVC structure.
+* Now try and re-structure this website so that it uses an MVC structure.

 To start with create a new file, film-model.php.
 Add the following code: